 Academic Support Services

 RIT offers a wide variety of academic support services for our students.
 It can be difficult, however, to know which one provides the appropriate help.
 Below is a brief description of many of the academic resources available, including links to websites for more information.

 It is your student’s responsibility to reach out to these offices if academic assistance is needed.
 However, a recommendation from a parent can go a long way, and we encourage you to understand these services in brief so you can suggest resources to your student if you recognize a developing academic issue.

-The ASC offers a number of programs and services that assist and empower students to achieve academic success.
-Services include academic success courses and workshops, academic coaching, math & physics study centers, reading support, tutor training, and more.
+The ASC offers a number of programs and services that assist and empower students to achieve academic success including individual and group instruction, tutoring and content specific support in math & physics, peer to peer learning, and online content.

 College Restoration Program (CRP)